btcguide/btcguide.github.io/_pages/verify-receive-address/advanced.md

 #### Print a File on Setup
 One benefit of this is that you could get by without a dedicated machine:
-1. Follow the instructions in the previous step and setup a clean (freshly wiped) machine to verify recieve addreses.
+1. Follow the instructions in the previous step and setup a clean (freshly wiped) machine to verify receive addresses.
 2. Export a very large amount of receive addresses (you never want to repeat this step) to a file.
 3. Print this file, consider making multiple copies.